How to Make Adorable Polar Bear Cookies

 - Let them cool completely before you begin to decorate with the royal icing.

 - When I first began making cookies, I made a flood consistency and an outline consistency of royal icing.
-It took a lot of time so I gave it up and I use 15-second consistency royal icing for almost all of the decorating.
-It makes life easier.the outlining and flooding.
+It took a lot of time so I gave it up and I use 15-second consistency royal icing for almost all of the decorating because it makes life easier.

 - Outline the bear head with the white royal icing.